Food Restaurants Local picks

 Xuva

-Santa María la Ribera has quietly become one of the coolest neighborhoods in Mexico City.
+Santa María la Ribera has quietly become one of the coolest neighbourhoods in Mexico City.
 Less polished than Condesa, more personality than Polanco.
 And hidden inside an old house full of plants, mezcal, and low lighting sits Xuva.

 Expect smoky moles, handmade tortillas, fresh herbs like hoja santa and epazote, seafood, mezcal, and dishes that feel deeply Mexican while still creative and modern.
 Everything tastes intentional without trying too hard.